liferay/liferay-docs/discover/portal/articles/03-collaboration/02-collaborating/03-working-together-with-the-wiki.markdown

 Comments*, and *Enable Comment Ratings* check boxes let you enable or disable those features for the Wiki app.
 They give you the ability to set how you want users to interact with wiki documents: a little, a lot, or not at all.
-The *Display Template* drop-down option lets you choose the application display template for the app.
+The *Display Template* drop-down option lets you choose the [Application Display Template](/discover/portal/-/knowledge_base/7-0/styling-apps-with-application-display-templates) for the app.
 Below this, you can set which wikis (wiki nodes) are visible in the Wiki and which are hidden.
 You might host two wikis on a given site, exposing one to the public and keeping the other private for site members.